Huang-CL/Magrathea/README.md

 A 1D planet structure code written in C++ which considers the case of fully differentiated interiors.
 The code integrates the hydrostatic equation in order to shoot for the correct planet radius given the mass in each layer.
 The code returns the pressure, temperature, density, phase, and radius at steps of enclosed mass.
-The code support 4 layers: core, mantle, hydrosphere, and atmosphere.
+The code supports 4 layers: core, mantle, hydrosphere, and atmosphere.
 Each layer has a phase diagram with equations of state (EOS) chosen for each phase.
 The code was developed by Chenliang Huang, David R. Rice, and Jason H. Steffen at the Univerisity of Nevada, Las Vegas starting in 2017.
 See a [list of works](citations.md) that use MAGRATHEA and [instructions on how to cite](CITATION.md).
 If you don't see something on this ReadMe check our publication in this repository: [*MAGRATHEA.pdf*](MAGRATHEA.pdf).

-We encourage the community to contribute and use MAGRATHEA for their interior modeling needs.
+We encourage the community to contribute to and use MAGRATHEA for their interior modeling needs.

  <p align="center">
 <img width = "600" src="plot/funplanets.png"/>